FAQ

 A world with no battery cages, trawl nets, TD, slaughterhouses, mastitis, gestation crates, mulesing and so many other atrocities, is a dream coming true, for almost all activists.
 But indeed it would still be a world in which every single day, billions of sentients are suffering.

-In many activists’ minds humans are the only problem in this world which without them would be perfect.
-But… In a humanfree world, hyena cubs would still viciously fight each other, tearing off slices of other cubs’ faces including ears and lips, to get more food.
+In a humanfree world, hyena cubs would still viciously fight each other, tearing off slices of other cubs’ faces including ears and lips, to get more food.

 In a humanfree world, crabs would still be pulled apart limb by limb by otters.